fluentpython/example-code-2e/README.md

 New chapters in **Fluent Python 2e** are marked with 🆕.

-This table of contents is subject to change at any time until the book is in print.
+🚨 This table of contents is subject to change at any time until the book goes to the printer.

 Part / Chapter #|Title|Directory|Notebook|1<sup>st</sup> ed.
 Chapter&nbsp;#
 ---:|---|---|---|---